 President & Licensed Psychologist

-Outside of his psychology practice, Dr. Schettino’s personal interests include traveling, camping, hiking, playing tennis, gardening, cooking, science-fiction, history, pub trivia, rooting for the San Francisco 49ers (he’s a child of the 80’s), and staying involved in local issues affecting Baltimore.
+Outside of his psychology practice, Dr. Schettino’s personal interests include traveling, spending time outdoors, playing tennis, gardening, cooking, science-fiction, history, pub trivia, rooting for the San Francisco 49ers (he’s a child of the 1980’s), and staying involved in local issues affecting Baltimore.

 Julia Carlson, M.A.

-She completed the Master’s in Forensic Psychology program at the University of Denver in 2016.
-Her professional career experience consists of forensic, neuropsychological, and outpatient work with an emphasis on outreach and underserved populations.
+Ms. Julia Carlson, M.A. is a fourth-year doctoral student in the Psy.D. program at Chestnut Hill College.
+Ms. Carlson obtained her M.A. in psychology from the University of Denver in 2016.
+She joins the practice at PsychForward CBT from August 2022 to August 2023 to complete an advanced practicum in cognitive-behavioral therapy for anxiety disorders, OCD, and depression.
+Ms. Carlson’s prior professional career experience includes clinical, forensic, and neuropsychological outpatient work with an emphasis on outreach and underserved populations.
 For many years she worked alongside Baltimore City schools providing outpatient services to students in the school environment.
-She is excited to be working with PsychForward CBT and focusing on utilizing behavioral treatments for clients during this year’s practicum experience.
+Ms. Carlson has 6+ years of exposure to and training with a variety of behavioral treatment modalities in diverse settings.
+She is excited to be working with PsychForward CBT and further advancing her skills in the provision of evidence-based behavioral treatments during this year’s practicum experience.

 In addition to her work providing individual and group therapy, Ms. Carlson also has experience in forensic and psychodiagnostic assessment.

 Outside of her role as a therapist, Ms. Carlson’s interests include horseback riding, traveling, baking, spending time outdoors, and advocacy work.

 PsychForward CBT is Currently Hiring for a Part-time Psychology Associate!